nahili-ansha/Book-Recommendation-System/README.md

      - urllib3: 2.2.1

 ## Project Structure
-## main.py: The main script containing the code for the Book Recommendation System.
+## main.py ##: The main script containing the code for the Book Recommendation System.

-## images folder: Contains images used in the application (icon, background, logo, etc.).
+## images folder ##: Contains images used in the application (icon, background, logo, etc.).

 ## Usage
 python main.py